MinecraftPlus/Website/content/en/updates/planned/optifine-update.md

 # Optifine Update
 -----

-Aktualizacja dodaje klientowi kompatybilności z modyfikacją Optifine dostępną na https://optifine.net/
+The update adds compatibility to the client with the Optifine modification available at https://optifine.net/